brandonsoto/gdt/README.md

 <a href="https://codeclimate.com/github/brandonsoto/gdt/maintainability"><img src="https://api.codeclimate.com/v1/badges/c203adcc92be588cf10d/maintainability" /></a>

-GDB Developer Tool (GDT) is a developer script to quickly and easily debug a core file or remote target.
+GDB Developer Tool (GDT) is a developer script to quickly and easily debug a core file or remote QNX target.
 It's essentially a wrapper around GDB that can automatically attach to a remote process and generate GDB's "solib-search-path" and "dir" options for you.

 ## Features include